 Over the past few years, Marie has worked with a diverse range of artists including John Williams, Jonny Greenwood, Stewart Copeland, and Rick Wakeman, performing on stages across Europe and South America.
 Marie's passion for chamber music led her to co-found The Guastalla Quartet and Mainly Two.
 With a strong interest in new music, she also regularly performs with Rarescale and The Riot Ensemble.
 As a soloist, Marie has performed with the Karlsruhe Symphony Orchestra and the Oxford Philharmonic Orchestra, and was the featured soloist on Nathan Stornetta’s music for Puy Du Fou‘s new show ‘Le Dernier Panache’ with the Prague Symphonic Ensemble.

-As well as being a member of the Royal Northern Sinfonia, Marie is much in demand across the UK as a principal orchestral player, including with the Royal Liverpool Philharmonic Orchestra, Welsh National Opera, BBC National Orchestra of Wales, and BBC Scottish Symphony Orchestra.
+As well as being a sub-principal first violin of the Royal Northern Sinfonia, Marie is much in demand across the UK as a principal orchestral player, including with the Royal Liverpool Philharmonic Orchestra, Welsh National Opera, BBC National Orchestra of Wales, and BBC Scottish Symphony Orchestra.